Hari-Arunachalam/Massachusetts-DOC-County-Facility-Report/README.md

 - **Python**: Primary language for data analysis.
 - **Pandas**: For handling data cleaning and transformation.
+- **PDFPlumber: To extract data from PDF reports.
 - **Matplotlib**: For generating visualizations during analysis.
 - **Openpyxl**: To work with Excel files.
 - **Tableau**: Used for creating the interactive dashboard.